wadey/gnip-java/README.md

+=IMPORTANT=

+This is a very old and outdated library, if you attempt to use it against the current version of Gnip it will not work.
+I'm leaving this code up on github only as a reference.

+=Overview=

 Welcome to Gnip's Java convenience library!

-=Overview=

 This library produces a single JAR file called gnip-client-<version>.jar that can be used to conveniently access Gnip services.
 The implementation depends on Java 1.6 features; Java